 The fund, the Adviser, Fidelity Distributors Company LLC (FDC), and/or their affiliates may pay intermediaries, which may include insurance companies and their affiliated broker-dealers and service-providers (who may be affiliated with the Adviser or FDC), for the sale of fund shares and related services.
 These payments may create a conflict of interest by influencing your intermediary and your investment professional to recommend the fund over another investment.
 Ask your investment professional or visit your intermediary's web site for more information.

 Fund Basics

 Investment Details

 Investment Objective

-VIP Asset Manager Portfolio seeks to obtain high total return with reduced risk over the long term by allocating its assets among stocks, bonds, and short-term instruments.
+VIP Asset Manager: Growth Portfolio seeks to maximize total return by allocating its assets among stocks, bonds, short-term instruments, and other investments.

 Principal Investment Strategies